 (c) any shift allowance, week-end or public holiday penalty allowance, district allowance or industry allowance payable to the worker immediately prior to the accident.

-(3) The weekly payments shall be continued as long as the incapacitated worker is in receipt of weekly payments under the Workers’ Compensation and Rehabilitation Act 1981 or until the services of the incapacitated worker have been terminated by the Chief Executive Officer whichever is the earlier.
+(3) The weekly payments shall be continued as long as the incapacitated worker is in receipt of weekly payments under the Workers’ Compensation and Injury Management Act 1981 or until the services of the incapacitated worker have been terminated by the Chief Executive Officer whichever is the earlier.

-(4) Payments made under this regulation shall not be deducted from any payments made to the incapacitated worker under the Second Schedule of the Workers’ Compensation and Rehabilitation Act 1981.
+(4) Payments made under this regulation shall not be deducted from any payments made to the incapacitated worker under the Second Schedule of the Workers’ Compensation and Injury Management Act 1981.

 (5) Leave granted under this regulation shall not be counted against sick leave.

 [Regulation 132 inserted in Gazette 18 Jan 1980 p.
 143; amended in Gazette 22 Dec 1998 p.
 6846 and 6847-8; 16 May 2003 p.
-1726.]
+1726; 31 Mar 2009 p.
+1025-6.]

 132A.
 Reference to a medical practitioner 2